raspberrypilearning/getting-started-with-the-twitter-api/README.md

-# Getting Started with the Twitter API
+# Getting started with the Twitter API

 A guide to connecting to Twitter from Python using Twython